jha-captech/Go-Microservice-Template/README.md

 A collection of service templates for Go.
 Examples include both microservice and serverless architectures.

+## Architecture

+### Layout

+TODO

+### Diagrams

+TODO

 ## Architectural Goals

 The following goals underpin many of the decisions for these templates, and help drive architectural decisions.
+These goals are in no particular order.

 ### Simplicity